open-contracting-extensions/ocds_eu_extension/README.md

 ### 2021-02-23

-* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the codes of the codelists to the standard:
+* [#1157](https://github.com/open-contracting/standard/issues/1157) Move the codes from these codelists to the standard:
   * +documentType.csv
   * +milestoneType.csv
   * +partyRole.csv